merkle-open/generator-nitro/packages/project-nitro/project/docs/nitro.md

 {{pattern name='example' data='example-variant' template='example-2'}}
 ```

-To be more flexible, you may also pass individual arguments to the pattern, which overrides the defaults from the data-file.
+To be more flexible, you may also pass additional arguments to the pattern, which overrides the defaults from the data-file.

 ```
 {{pattern name='example' modifier='blue'}}